nrademacher/conference-track-manager/README.md

 With `node` installed, run `npm i` in the root folder to install the dependencies, then `npm start` or `npm src/app` to start the app.

-For convenience and testing purposes, a completed sample conference based on sample inputs can be accessed by selecting `Load from file` in the menu, the `Load a sample conference`.
+For convenience and testing purposes, a completed sample conference based on sample inputs can be accessed by selecting `Load from file` in the menu, then `Load a sample conference`.

 ## Developer Overview